dobrotomi/Malphite-Music/README.md

   - `OWNER_ID` copy it from discord
   - `SPOTIFY_ID` you can get this from spotify developer page
   - `SPOTIFY_SECRET` you can get this from spotify developer page
-  - `` you can get this from the Firebase console
   - `IP` for the website
   - `PORT` where you want to run the webapp
   - `MONGO_DB` for database